hyperhq/docs.hypercontainer.io/reference/run.md

 	  -e, --env=[]           Set environment variables
-	      --entrypoint=""    Overwrite the default ENTRYPOINT of the image -r, --restart=""       Restart policy to apply when a container exits (no, on-failure[:max-retry], always)
+	      --entrypoint=""    Overwrite the default ENTRYPOINT of the image -r, --restart=""       Restart policy to apply when a container exits (no, on-failure[:max-retry], always) --rm               Automatically remove the pod when it exits (only available for Mac verion)

 	Help Options:
 	  -h, --help             Show this help message